-Join Shaun Bryant for an in-depth discussion in this video Working with blocks, part of Up and Running with AutoCAD LT.
+Join Shaun Bryant for an in-depth discussion in this video Working with blocks, part of Learning AutoCAD LT.

 We're now going to have a look at working with blocks in AutoCAD LT.
 We're in another of the floor plans drawings.
 What we're going to do, we're going to zoom in on the left hand floor plan, in this area here.
 So, zoom in nice and tight, and you can see some white lines and a circle just here.
 Now these particular white lines and circle are going to be utilized to create a block that is going to be generated for the work tops in the kitchen area of the building.

 These white lines here, you'll notice, are lines on layer zero.
 If you create a block on layer zero, it'll automatically adopt the current drafting layer when it's inserted into the drawing itself.
 Now, we're not going to include the circle in the block.
 That's going to be for lines for something else in a moment.
 It's basically these six white lines that are going to be converted into an AutoCAD block called "Worktop."
 Now, how do you create a block?
 Well, there's two ways that you can do it using the "Create Block" command.

 In the Home tab, over here in the Block panel, you've got the opportunity here to create block.
 So, if I click there, that will open up the block definition dialog box.
 I'll just cancel that for the moment.
 If I go to the Insert tab, on the ribbon, you'll notice also, you've got "Create Block" here, and you can also do a thing called "Write Block."
 We want to create a block there.
 That will also create a block definition as well.
 That's what we want to look at, initially.
 Now, we'll worry about "Write Block" in a moment.